Swolie/click-up-turbo/README.md

 k = down

-Then press X to toggle complete/not complete.
+Press x to toggle complete/not complete.
+Press n to start a new task in the same list you're in.